 But, like before, I did my best to treat it as a game.
 How could I ensure that avoidance manoeuvres felt musical?
 How many of them could I make so smooth that the follower wouldn’t be aware?
 It’s not my ideal form of dance, for sure, but it is kind of fun … All the same, I greatly preferred it a little later when there was more space on the floor.

 La Viruta also has frequent interruptions to the tango for Chacerera, Samba, jive and who knows what.
 I’ve had exactly one Chacerera lesson in my life, a group class at Tango Terra.
 But nobody here takes anything seriously, and I figured if you can’t beat ’em, join ’em.
-I dragged Steph out onto the floor, and mostly remembered the basic structure of the dance.
-I don’t think our version was too much worse than the average there …
+I mostly remembered the basic structure of the dance.
+I don’t think my version was too much worse than the average there …

 I wanted to head back to Canning at 2am, to see if it was by then the more chilled crowd.
 However, when we got there it was absolutely rammed, and opening the door was like opening one to an oven!
-I was game to give it a go for a wafer-thin tanda, but by that stage Tina had run out of feet, and Steph was falling asleep.
-Steph also argued, entirely spuriously, that my ‘just one more tanda’ claims are never true.
-We instead headed home.
+I was game to give it a go for a wafer-thin tanda, but by that stage Tina had run out of feet We instead headed home.